Are you good with people? Do you want to help others? Do you have a desire to make a real difference?

 To access our application form, please check that you meet the entry qualification requirement below.

-You must meet at least one of the bullet-pointed criteria highlighted in the sections below relating to your education, experience or language skills.
+You must meet at least one of the following criteria highlighted to be eligible to apply

 - Hold a level 3 qualification (or higher).
 This must be equivalent to A Level qualification/ NVQ level 3.
 If you’re not sure if you hold a level 3 qualification, you can find out more on www.gov.uk - what different qualification levels mean.; or

 - Possess a policing qualification approved by the Sector Skills Council for the Justice Sector; or

 - Be currently serving as a PCSO.
 You will have completed your PCSO Action Checklist, passed your probationary period at the time of application and be up to date with all mandatory training; or

 - Be currently serving as a Special Constable/VPCSO.
 You will have attained independent patrol status and will consistently have completed sixteen hours per month, You will need to be up to date with all mandatory training; or